|

 Salt contamination, or dampness is still present.
 This needs diagnosis.

 Complete our Dampness questionnaire.
+My wall was Tanked,

 but damp patches are back